shaliulab/idtrackerai/README.md

 In linux Mint you can open one using the icon ">_" in your toolbar.
 We provide the commands needed to install idtracker.ai from the terminal.
 You can type them directly in the command line and press ENTER to execute them.
-Use the right button in your mouse to copy and paset commands from the instructinos to the terminal.
+Use the right button in your mouse to copy and paste commands from the instructinos to the terminal.
 (NOTE: do not use the shortcut Ctrl+C and Ctrl+V as they do not work in the terminal)

 ### Pre-installation checks